 5. Book Reviews can Tell an Author What Readers are Looking for

-This book got 4 stars, which is excellent.
-The blurb states that this is the author’s first publication of poetry.
+This poetry book got 4 stars, which is excellent.
+The blurb on her Amazon book page states that this is the author’s first publication of poetry.
 For this being her first poetry book, I think that she received an amazing and honest review, which also gives her something to work with.

 “Some poems could use a little more depth”.
 These words were obviously written by someone who knows about poetry, and this is good advice for the next bundle of poems, advice I’m sure the author will take to heart.